Recurse-ML/docs/docs/rml-cli/overview/what-is-rml.md

 sidebar_position: 0
 ---

-RML is a tool for detecting bugs in source code by analyzing changes made within a Git repository.
-It is designed to integrate seamlessly into the developer workflow, requiring minimal setup and producing actionable insights based on code modifications.
+RML is a command-line tool that performs static analysis on code changes inside a Git repository.
+It's built to detect bugs introduced by recent edits and report them before those changes are committed.

+Once installed, RML can be run on any file in a Git repo.
+It analyzes the difference between two Git states—typically your working directory and `HEAD` - and highlights only the issues related to what was changed.

 ## Purpose